AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 `network.https.enforce.certificate.transparency`

-Verifies the authenticity of all certificates for the domain based on Chrome Certificate Transparency Policy
+Verifies the authenticity of all certificates for the domain based on Chrome Certificate Transparency Policy.

 `network.filtering.localnetwork`